clemsonciti/palmetto-documentation/pages/documentation/software_comsol.md

 "Heat Transfer by Free Convection" application described [here](https://www.comsol.com/model/heat-transfer-by-free-convection-122).
-In addition to the `job.sh` and `job_mpi.sh` scripts, to run the examples and reproduce the results, you will need to download the file `free_convection.mph` provided with the description (login required).
+In addition to the `job.sh` and `job_mpi.sh` scripts, to run the examples and reproduce the results, you will need to download the file `free_convection.mph` (choose the correct version) provided with the description (login required).

 ### COMSOL batch job on a single node, using multiple cores: